shimamchan/codecard/functions/oci.md

 You now click the instance name "Oracle-Linux-7.4-vm1" to see the details of the instance and write down the public IP address which you'll use to connect to the instance in the next step.

 ![alt text](images/oracle-cloud-infrastructure_instance-details.png "Oracle Cloud Infrastructure - Instance Details")

-## Configuring your Fn Server

-Your Oracle Linux instance is now running, and ready to be configured to host your cloud functions.

 ### Connect to your Oracle Linux instance